Vice President of Finance & Administration (Retired)

 One particularly noteworthy accomplishment was when Tom Sr. successfully secured a place on the construction team that worked for Hospital Corporation of America (HCA) when they were going through a significant expansion of their hospital network.
 This work included both plumbing and HVAC contracts for facilities in Ohio, Colorado, Tennessee, Georgia, and Florida.

-Tom Sr. handed the reigns of the companies over to his sons Tom Jr. and Tim, who purchased the majority ownership of the businesses in 1992.
+Tom Sr. handed the reins of the companies over to his sons Tom Jr. and Tim, who purchased the majority ownership of the businesses in 1992.
 Tom Sr. still came to the office regularly well into his 80s.

 Schrudde & Zimmerman Inc.